nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Nebraska Traffic Court Records?

-Nebraska traffic court records can be defined as all the legal documents including case-files, evidence notes and traffic court proceedings, created from all the processes involved in the hearing of violations of the traffic laws and statutes in the state of Nebraska.
+Nebraska traffic court records can be defined as the legal documents including case files, evidence notes, and traffic court proceedings, created from the processes involved in the hearing of violations of the traffic laws and statutes in the state of Nebraska.

 Are Nebraska Traffic Court Records Public Records?

-Nebraska traffic court records are classified as public records, as they are created in traffic courts which are deemed “courts of public record”.
-As with all such courts, records created here are covered under the public access to information law and are available to be accessed by members of the general public.
-Only records that have been restricted by a judge or by law are exempted from this designation.
+Nebraska traffic court records are classified as public records, as they are created in traffic courts deemed "courts of public record."
+As with such courts, records created here are covered under the public access to information law and are available to be accessed by members of the general public.
+Only records restricted by a judge or by law are exempted from this designation.

-Convictions for moving traffic violations result in demerit points being assessed to the defendant’s driving record and this can also lead to a loss of driving privileges.
-Nebraska operates a points-based system for driving records and convictions will be reported to the Nebraska Department of Motor Vehicles.
-Accumulating 12 or more points, on a driving record, within 24 months will result in a 6 month license suspension the first time.
-A second occurrence will result in a 3-year suspension if it occurs within 5 years of the first incident.
-Points will remain on a driver’s record for 2-years from the date it was awarded.
+Convictions for moving traffic violations result in demerit points being assessed to the defendant's driving record, which can also lead to a loss of driving privileges.
+Nebraska operates a points-based system for driving records, and convictions may be reported to the Nebraska Department of Motor Vehicles.
+Accumulating 12 or more points on a driving record within 24 months may result in a 6-month license suspension the first time.
+A second occurrence may result in a 3-year suspension if it occurs within 5 years of the first incident.
+Points may remain on a driver's record for 2-years from the date it was awarded.

 Traffic violations are categorized as Moving or Non-Moving violations.
 Moving violations occur when the vehicle in question is in motion, such as speeding or reckless driving.
 Non-moving violations occur as a result of faulty vehicle equipment or when a vehicle is parked such as parking violations or damaged lights.
 Convictions for Non-moving violations do not add demerit points to a driver's record as these types of violations are not reported to the Nebraska DMV.